slatedb/slatedb/docs/0001-manifest.md

 Each client will use a different `id` for each snapshot it creates.
 Similarly, no two clients will share the same `id` for any snapshot.
 Clients that wish to share the same view of a database will each define different snapshots with the same `manifest_id`.

 Clients set the `last_access_s` when the snapshot is created.
-Clients may update their snapshot's `last_access_s` at their discretion by writing a new manifest with the upated value.
+Clients may update their snapshot's `last_access_s` at their discretion by writing a new manifest with the updated value.

 A snapshot is considered expired if both of the following are true: